andreped/WriteStuff/README.md

 - [ ] Emoji support

 ## License
-Do whatever you want with this.
-Just don't make note apps with adds!
+Do whatever you want with this, just don't make note apps with ads!

 ## Credit
 Based on the sample app by @santhalakshminarayana from [here](https://github.com/santhalakshminarayana/zehero-note).